owalid/total-perspective-vortex/README.md

 | Decision Tree     | 0.45     |
 | LDA               | 0.38     |

-With the bad results we have try to predict if the digit is a digit or not.
+And after that I have try to predict if the digit is a digit or not.

 | Model             | Accuracy |
 |-------------------|----------|